4-200 Equipment and Supplies

 1. All ALPR stored data shall be kept in a secure data storage system with access restricted to authorized persons.

-3. ALPR data shall be retained in accordance with State of MN data retention schedules, after which, the data shall be purged from the data storage system.
+4. ALPR data shall be retained in accordance with State of MN data retention schedules, after which, the data shall be purged from the data storage system.
+ALPR data not associated with an active criminal investigation shall be destroyed after 60 days.
+(07/29/15)

 D. Access and Use of Stored ALPR Data